ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

 [TF-M Protected Storage Service](https://tf-m-user-guide.trustedfirmware.org/integration_guide/services/tfm_ps_integration_guide.html) support for `key-value` storage component in the Matter examples.
-Set the variable `CONFIG_CHIP_OPEN_IOT_SDK_USE_PSA_PS` to `YES` to add `TF-M Protected Storage` support to you application.
+Set the variable `CONFIG_CHIP_OPEN_IOT_SDK_USE_PSA_PS` to `YES` to add `TF-M Protected Storage` support to your application.
 You can put it inside the main application `CMakeLists.txt` file:

 ```